 - Citrus juice is acidic therefore drinking a lot of lemon water can cause tooth cavities.
 This is the result of the acid corroding the enamel that is coating the teeth.
 The simple way to avoid it is to wash your mouth with water so that it dilutes the high acidity in your mouth.

 - Too much citrus juice can also cause stomach pain due to the acid reacting with the wall of the stomach.

 - Drinking juice from grapefruits can interrupt some medication drugs for high blood pressure, cholesterol, and depression.

 - Poor handling of citrus fruits during packaging and transporting can cause mold to grow on the fruit.
 The mold can cause an allergic reaction to people who are allergic to mold.
 Therefore it is important to carefully check the fruits for mold before buying them.

 Buying From Shop Versus Making Your Own Juice

-Citrus juice bought from the store have sugar and additives added to thus it is not healthy for those who want to eat healthily
+Citrus juice bought from the store has sugar and additives added to thus it is not healthy for those who want to eat healthily

-On the other hand, your homemade juice is healthier because its fresh, have lower sugar content, and no additives
+On the other hand, your homemade juice is healthier because its fresh has lower sugar content, and has no additives

 Homemade orange juice contains the beneficial fiber that is missing from juice bought at the store and it is cheaper too.